 Your grade for course engagement will be determined by your degree of completion of/participation in classwork and online assignments.
-In general, participation in the online discussion board, in-class activities and participation, original contributions of online questions, and other creative and relevant activities are necessary.
+In general, participation in the online discussion board, in-class activities and participation, original contributions of online questions, and other creative and relevant activities are necessary for full points in this area.